Shopify/shopify-scripts/Shipping Scripts/Free shipping for certain products/readme.md

 ### How does it work?

-Products that use certain tags are given free shipping at checkout.
+Products that have certain tags are given free shipping at checkout (_all_ products in the cart must have the associated tag in order to qualify for free shipping).
 The default script uses the product tag `freeship`.
 You can use the default product tag, or change this on line 1 of the script and then tag your products appropriately.

 Secdonly, this script by default includes a country selector to only offer the free shipping within the United States, using the country code selector.
 You can:
    - Change the country code selector to your own preferred countries using [ISO country code standards](https://en.wikipedia.org/wiki/ISO_3166-1)